Outside the EU

 Neighbourhood Investment Facility (NIF)

-This facility focuses on the investment needs of neighbouring countries in fields like transport, energy, the environment and social issues.
-It also supports the private sector particularly through risk capital operations targeting SMEs.
+The NIF focuses on the investment needs of neighbouring countries in fields like transport, energy, the environment and social issues.
+It also supports SMEs through risk capital operations.

-European Investment Bank (EIB) loans for small businesses are now also available in the EU's neighbours in Central and Eastern Europe (Armenia, Azerbaijan, Georgia, Republic of Moldova and Ukraine), via the EIB's partner banks.
+European Investment Bank (EIB) loans for small businesses are available in the EU's neighbours in Central and Eastern Europe (Armenia, Azerbaijan, Georgia, Republic of Moldova and Ukraine), via the EIB's partner banks.

-The Small Business Support (SBS) team supports the Enterprise Growth Programme (EGP) and Business Advisory Services (BAS) programme, providing micro, small and medium-sized enterprises (MSMEs) with direct assistance from experienced business advisors and consultants, helping them to adapt to the demands of a market economy.
+The EBRD’s Small Business Initiative supports micro, small and medium-sized enterprises (MSMEs) with direct assistance from experienced business advisors and consultants, and provides loans and investment.

-FEMIP grants loans to small businesses in the Mediterranean (Algeria, Egypt, Gaza/West Bank, Israel, Jordan, Lebanon, Morocco, Syria and Tunisia), mostly through local intermediaries, for projects to boost the economic infrastructure of the area.
+The EIB’s Facility for Euro-Mediterranean Investment and Partnership (FEMIP) grants loans to small businesses to boost the economic infrastructure in the Mediterranean (Algeria, Egypt, Gaza/West Bank, Israel, Jordan, Lebanon, Morocco, Syria and Tunisia).

 European Bank for Reconstruction and Development (EBRD)